 Master of Science in Spatial Data Science

-Geospatial data accessibility, spatial decision support systems and geospatial problem solving environments are revolutionizing most industries and disciplines, including health care, marketing, social services, human security, education, environmental sustainability and transportation.
+The Master of Science in Spatial Data Science is a cross-disciplinary joint degree program offered by the Viterbi School of Engineering and the Dornsife College of Letters, Arts and Sciences.
+Students will complete a core set of courses to provide a foundation in data science and spatial analysis and choose electives to optimize preparation for their preferred career path and unique professional opportunities.
+Geospatial data accessibility, spatial decision support systems and geospatial problem-solving environments are revolutionizing most industries and disciplines, including health care, marketing, social services, human security, education, environmental sustainability and transportation.
 Spatial data science professionals draw upon engineering, computer science and spatial sciences principles to solve data-intensive, large-scale, location-based problems.

 The curriculum is designed to be accessible to students with any background, including students with a spatial analysis background and no computer science knowledge as well as students with a computer science background and no spatial analysis knowledge.
 Students with undergraduate degrees in computer science, engineering, science or mathematics will acquire the necessary knowledge to analyze spatial data with diverse sources and purposes and can request to replace introductory data science courses with more advanced ones.
 Students with undergraduate degrees in the spatial analysis will acquire formal and practical data science skills and can request to substitute introductory courses in environmental studies with more advanced ones.
 There is no requirement of prior knowledge of programming or computer science, as the curriculum is designed with special introductory courses that are accessible to students with diverse backgrounds.